foreseaz/ether-ico-helper/README.md

 - Install and run docker
 - `yarn`
-- Amend `docker-compose-dev.yml` with your own TOKEN_APP_SEED, generate it at https://www.tokenbrowser.com/token-seed-generator/ and update your own app name and user name, make sure no others using it.
+- Amend `docker-compose-dev.yml` with your own TOKEN_APP_SEED, generate it [here](https://www.tokenbrowser.com/token-seed-generator/) and update your own app name and user name, make sure no others using it.
 - `yarn dev`

 If any new depencies are added you can rebuild the project with